Battle of Tannenberg: Main battle: 27–30 August

+On the evening of the 27th, the Germans gave an order for encirclement, the essence of which is set out in the following report from Ludendorff to the high command:

+"The Russian 1st Army Corps has been thrown back from Gilgenburg to Soldau.
+The Russian 6th Army Corps has been thrown back from Bischofsburg to Ortelsburg.
+Parts of the 23rd Army Corps have been defeated and are retreating to Neidenburg.
+The 13th and 15th Army Corps still occupy the Hohenstein, Allenstein region, and will be attacked tomorrow, if possible, from all sides".

 On the morning of 28 August the German commanders were motoring along the front when they were shown a report from an aerial observer that Rennenkampf's army was moving towards their rear.
-Ludendorff announced that the attack on the Second Army must be broken off.
+Ludendorff announced that the attack on the 2nd Army must be broken off.
 Hindenburg led him behind a nearby hedge; when they emerged Hindenburg calmly said that operations would continue as planned.
 Later radio intercepts confirmed Rennenkampf was still slowly advancing on Königsberg.
-Von François' I Corps resumed his assault on the Russian I Corps, taking Soldau by late morning, and then advancing onto Neidenburg, as the Russian I Corps became an ineffective force in the battle.
+François' I Corps resumed his assault on the Russian 1st Army Corps, taking Soldau by late morning, and then advancing onto Neidenburg, as the Russian 1st Army Corps became an ineffective force in the battle.
 Scholtz's XX Corps, to the north, also advanced.
-Though his 41st Infantry Division was badly mauled by Martos' Russian XV Corps, it held its ground, while the German 37th Infantry Division reached Hohenstein by the end of the day.
-The German 3rd Reserve Division was also able to advance on the Russian XV Corps, forcing Samsonov to order a retreat to Neidenburg.
-Von Below's German I Reserve Corps engaged Klyuev's Russian XIII Corps west of Allenstein, and became isolated.
+Though his 41st Infantry Division was badly mauled by Martos' Russian 15th Army Corps, it held its ground, while the German 37th Infantry Division reached Hohenstein by the end of the day.
+The German 3rd Reserve Division was also able to advance on the Russian 15th Army Corps, forcing Samsonov to order a retreat to Neidenburg.
+Von Below's German I Reserve Corps engaged Klyuev's Russian 13th Army Corps west of Allenstein, and became isolated.
 Klyuev received orders from Samsonov to retreat towards Kurken.
 Mackensen's German XVII Corps continued pursuing the retreating Russians.
 One half of the German encirclement was complete by the end of the day, as Ludendorff wrote, "The enemy front seemed to be breaking up...
 We did not have a clear picture of the situation with individual units.
 But there was no doubt that the battle was won."